 Modern flags are constructed of nylon and polyester in order to extend their useful life.
 These materials offer exceptional appearance; however, they are a synthetic fabric manufactured from petroleum based materials and are not a natural fiber like traditional cottons or wools… and they do not burn like cotton or wool.

-Retired flags may be deposited in the collection box located in the lobby at city hall.
+Retired flags may be deposited in the collection box located in the lobby at City Hall (2330 McCulloch Blvd N).

 WHAT ARE THE ALTERNATIVES?

 • Burial.
-The Fire Department will deliver a retired flag for you to intern with a family member.
-Burial with your loved one allows them to perform a final act of patriotism.
+The Fire Department will provide a retired flag for you to bury with your loved one.

 • Donation.
 We have partnered with Stars for our Troops and serve as a collection point for the program.
 Retired flags may also be donated by mail.
 Check out starsforourtroops.org for more information.